-- Pistoia Alliance, a global, not-for-profit, precompetitive alliance of life science companies, vendors, publishers, and academic groups that aims to lower barriers to innovation by improving the content standards and interoperability of R&D business processes; their initial discussions and needs have already been documented. - Consortia Advancing Standards in Research Administration Information (CASRAI), a non-profit standards development organization. - ISNI International Authority (ISNI-IA), defining institutional identifiers. - ORCID creating and maintaining a registry of unique researcher identifiers and a transparent method of linking research activities and outputs to these identifiers. - re3data, also via the MUO with BioSharing. - International Society for Biocuration with whom BioSharing has already developed guidelines for the description of databases. - Open standards for scholarly profiling such as VIVO. - The DMPTool partner institutions, because connection with system that help creating data management plans is critical for dissemination and uptake.
+- Innovative Medicine Initiative (IMI)'s eTRIKS34 project, also defining metrics for selecting standards in biomedicine, that also include the Clinical Data Interchange Standards Consortium (CDISC)35. - Pistoia Alliance8, a global, not-for-profit, precompetitive alliance of life science companies, vendors, publishers, and academic groups that aims to lower barriers to innovation by improving the content standards36 and interoperability of R&D business processes; their initial discussions and needs have already been documented37. - Consortia Advancing Standards in Research Administration Information (CASRAI)38, a non-profit standards development organization. - ISNI39 International Authority (ISNI-IA), defining institutional identifiers. - ORCID40 creating and maintaining a registry of unique researcher identifiers and a transparent method of linking research activities and outputs to these identifiers. - re3data25, also via the MOU with BioSharing. - International Society for Biocuration24 with whom BioSharing has already developed guidelines for the description of databases. - Open standards for scholarly profiling such as VIVO41. - The DMPTool18 partner institutions, because connection with system that help creating data management plans will help with dissemination and uptake.